Second Charge Bridging Loans

 • Covering unexpected project costs

-This type of finance often suits experienced borrowers managing active or time sensitive projects.
+In practice, this type of finance often suits experienced borrowers managing active or time sensitive projects.

 Key Features of Second Charge Bridging Loans